 Forming your own company takes a little bit of time and there is some paperwork and fees, but the rewards can be very satisfying.
 The steps outlined below should help you get started:

 1. Create a Business Entity or File a Fictitious Name Statement: Visit the website for the Secretary of State in your home state to find the requirements for creating a name for your company.
 You have the choice of creating a corporation or a limited liability company (known as an LLC) which will be your publishing company or if you prefer to not to incorporate you can file what’s called a Fictitious Name Statement or a Doing Business As (DBA) Statement with the Secretary of State.

-The DBA Statement makes it legal and informs the government and other interested parties that l that you are doing business as a music publisher using a name that’s not your own.
+The DBA Statement makes it legal and informs the government and other interested parties that you are doing business as a music publisher using a name that’s not your own.
 Without a the name statement, you won’t be able to open a bank account or cash checks made out to your company.
 Make sure the name you choose is unique in order to make sure your royalties aren’t improperly assigned farther down the road.